SAMe: benefits, dosage, contraindications

 Antidepressant

 SAMe is necessary for the synthesis of neurotransmitters and phospholipids such as phosphatidylcholine and phosphatidylserine.
-Adding SAMe to the diet of depressed patients increases serotonin levels, dopamine, and phosphatidylserine levels, and enhances neurotransmitter binding to receptor sites, resulting in increased serotonin and dopamine activity and better membrane fluidity of brain cells, leading to significant clinical improvement.
+Adding SAMe to the diet of depressed patients increases serotonin levels, dopamine and phosphatidylserine and improves the binding of neurotransmitters to receptor sites, resulting in increased serotonin and dopamine activity and better fluidity of brain cell membranes, leading to a significant clinical improvement.

 Usages associés